Richard King Mellon Foundation

 - Investment areas: Healthy People, Healthy Communities (nutrition, green spaces, housing, pollution reduction), Advancing Science (research and dissemination)

-5. Organizational Effectiveness (Current or recent grantees only)
+5. Organisational Effectiveness (Current or recent grantees only)

-- Reserved for organizations with active grants or funding within past three years
+- Reserved for organisations with active grants or funding within past three years

 - Four investment areas: Leadership & Governance, Human Capital Management, Strategy & Learning, Communications

-- Supports capacity building, including sabbatical programs for nonprofit executives
+- Supports capacity building, including sabbatical programmes for nonprofit executives

 6. Social-Impact Investments (Allegheny and Westmoreland counties, except Conservation which is national)